sparkflows/sparkflows-docs/docs/user-guide/connection/compute-connection/databricks.rst

   * Global : Everyone has access to these connections.
   * Group  : Users belonging to the group have access to these connections.
-  * Project: The owner of the project and the groups with which the Project has been shared will have access to the Project level connections.
+  * Project : The owner of the project and the groups with which the Project has been shared will have access to the Project level connections.

 Below are the steps required to create Databricks connection:

 Step 1 : Login to Sparkflows web server URL
 ------
 * Open the Sparkflows web server URL and log in with your credentials.
-* Go to  **Administration -> Configurations -> Connection**
+* Go to  **Administration -> Configurations -> Connection**.
 * Enable Databricks connection by setting the below parameter to **true** and save the configuration.

   ::